Audible Data Cleaning

 Note:We see that we have

-values.
-An easier way to find what values you have in a Pandas Series is to rundf.name_of_column.unique()
+Nonevalues and notnp.nanvalues after splitting the string.
+We use.applymap()to map thelambdafunction and them sum them up to see the count ofNonevalues.
+An easier way to find what values you have in a Pandas Series is to rundf.name_of_column.unique()to see all unique values.

-To count the number of unique values in a Pandas Series rundf.name_of_column.nunique()
+To count the number of unique values in a Pandas Series rundf.name_of_column.nunique().

 data.applymap(lambda x: x is None).sum()